zeke-code/OnigiriBot/README.md

 ## Step 2: Cloning the repository and installing dependencies

 Clone the OnigiriBot repository to your local machine using through the cmd:

 ```sh
 git clone https://github.com/zeke-code/OnigiriBot.git
 ```

 You can also directly download the ZIP file.

 Navigate into the folder by typing cmd into the path's bar (for MacOS right click the name of the folder at the bottom of the windows and click "Create Terminal at Folder").

 Here, type:

 ```sh
 npm install
 ```

 this will install the dependencies needed for the project.

 ## Step 3: Configuration

-Create a `config` folder at the root of the OnigiriBot directory (open the OnigiriBot directory and create a new folder named **config**).
-Create a `.env` file and place it in the **config** folder of the OnigiriBot directory.
+Create a `.env` file and place it in the root folder.
-Open the `.env` with any kind of text editor and add the following line to the `.env` file, replacing `YOUR_BOT_TOKEN` with the token you obtained from the Discord Developer Portal:
+Open the `.env` file with any kind of text editor and add the following line to the `.env` file, replacing `YOUR_BOT_TOKEN` with the token you obtained from the Discord Developer Portal:

 `DISCORD_TOKEN=YOUR_BOT_TOKEN`

 Save the file and we're almost good to go!

 ## Step 4: Running OnigiriBot

-Run your bot by opening a cmd inside the root directory, and use the following command:
+Open a terminal inside the root directory, and use the following command:

 ```sh
 node index.js
 ```

 If everything is set up correctly, OnigiriBot should now be running.
 On the console, you should see something like this:

 ```console
 $ node index.js
 Ready!
 Logged in as OnigiriBot#3212